-But to get the best result from your email newsletter, list quality is essential.
-And by list quality, I mean people who have given you permission to add them to your email list.
+However, to get the best result from your email newsletter, list quality is essential.
+Also, by list quality, I mean people who have permitted you to add them to your email list.

 What the heck is verified opt-in?